Creativity and Education

 Dr. Cyndi Burnett is the Director of Possibilities for Creativity and Education.
 Like her creativity-focused curriculum for students and teachers, Cyndi embraces the creative lifestyle that she teaches.
 You will often find her trying on new ideas, exploring resources to stretch her thinking, and being an advocate for playfulness and humor.
 Although she loves to research and write about creativity, Cyndi is a firm believer in field service.
 She has 20 years of teaching experience as an academic at the International Center for Studies in Creativity at SUNY Buffalo State where she instructed classes in creative-thinking and creative problem-solving.

-Cyndi is the co-editor of the Big Questions in Creativity book series and co-author of the books Weaving Creativity into Every Strand of Your Curriculum, 20 Lessons for Weaving Creativity into your Curriculum, and My Sandwich Is a Spaceship: Creative Thinking for Parents and Young Children.
+Cyndi is the co-author of the books Infusing Creative Thinking into Higher Education, Weaving Creativity into Every Strand of Your Curriculum, 20 Lessons for Weaving Creativity into your Curriculum, and My Sandwich Is a Spaceship: Creative Thinking for Parents and Young Children.